joaopizani/paucasedmatura-src/site/src/en/blog/tech/2011-02-18_ssh-over-ssh.md

 I DIDN'T KNOW, though, that as any secure laboratory, the one in which I work has a firewall, and any external access to port 22 (SSH's port) is blocked.
 But we have a fileserver that is open (can be accessed externally through SSH).
-So I could log into the fileserver and then, _from there_, log into my work desktop (called _dunkel_).
+So I could log into the fileserver and then, _from there_, log into my work desktop (called "dunkel").
-Using this approach isn't much practical, and file copies and other common operations, like using sshfs were impossible.
+Using this approach isn't much practical, and file copies and other common operations (like using sshfs) were impossible.
 So I decided to direct my SSH traffic through an SSH tunnel to get where I wanted to go.
 Seems a mess, doesn't it?
 Relax, it's simple, I'll explain...